taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <h3>Mission Description</h3>
 <p>
-The Rocket Flight Data Acquisition System is a prototype avionics system designed to collect and store flight telemetry data during model rocket operations.
-The system measures atmospheric pressure, acceleration, and timing data to support post-flight performance analysis and future flight validation.
+The Rocket Flight Data Acquisition System is an avionics system designed to collect and store flight data during model rocket operations.
+The system measures barometric pressure, acceleration, and timing data to support post-flight performance analysis and future flight validation.
 </p>